-According to 2018 reports, the monthly amount of voice searches reached one billion, and it predicted that the number would keep on rising.
-As per reports by QuoraCreative, most smart devices answer about 60% of queries accurately and correctly.
+According to 2022 reports, the monthly amount of voice searches reached 3.1 billion, and it is predicted that the number will keep on rising.
+As per reports by QuoraCreative, most intelligent devices answer about 60% of queries accurately and correctly.
 Thus, brands are focusing more on voice searches via smart devices.

-A way to follow this trend is optimizing your content to voice search before your competitors.
+A way to follow this trend is to optimize your content to voice search before your competitors.
 Understand how consumers conduct voice search to create effective & specific long-tail keywords.

-I have started a YouTube channel for my store’s blog, but haven’t started with TikTok yet.
-Other store owners I know have used TikTok and speak highly of the platform.
-A goal in 2020 is to create a strong following on TikTok.
+I have started a YouTube channel for my store’s blog, but I haven’t started with TikTok yet.
+Other store owners have used TikTok and speak highly of the platform.
+A goal in 2022 is to create a strong following on TikTok.

-Content marketing is all about digestible valuable information that is presented in a colloquial way.
-It’s important to present information in the format in which people are interested in the format in which they are already searching.
-This makes the content feel more like a conversation as opposed to an encyclopedia that they have to dissect to understand.
+Content marketing is all about digestible, valuable information that is presented colloquially.
+It’s essential to present information in the format in which people are interested in the format they are already searching.
+This makes the content feel more like a conversation than an encyclopedia they have to dissect to understand.

-We structure all of our content around search keywords and actual queries so the customers are able to find the information they need quickly.
-We’re also able to add links, forms and internal links to ensure that navigation around our site is simple and efficient.
+We structure our content around search keywords and actual queries so customers can quickly find the information they need.
+We can also add links, forms and internal links to ensure that navigation around our site is simple and efficient.

 9. Optimizing Title Tags